petmal/MindTrial/README.md

 - Compare multiple AI models at once
 - Create custom test tasks using simple YAML files
+- Attach files or images to prompts for visual tasks
 - Get results in HTML and CSV formats
 - Easy to extend with new AI models
 - Smart rate limiting to prevent API overload